 - Monkey bars

-Honestly, anything that is secure and can support your body weight and provides you with roughly 9 feet of vertical space to work with.
-If you will not be performing any advanced moves like the muscle up exercise then you can most likely get away with a little less space.
+Anything that’s secure and can support your body weight, and provides roughly 9 feet of vertical space to work with will do.
+If you will not be performing any advanced moves like the muscle-up exercise then you can most likely get away with a little less space.

 The rings are pretty unstable and they’ll be moving around quite a bit so you’ll also want to make sure you have enough space in front, behind, and to the sides of you.